spaceapegames/scala-redis/README.md

     val tasks = fns map (fn => scala.actors.Futures.future { fn(l) })
     val results = tasks map (future => future.apply())

+## Redis with Sentinel

+Redis client can be managed by a sentinel cluster.
+A sentinel cluster can be initialized either by the list of sentinel addresses in the cluster

+    val sentinels = Set(
+          SentinelAddress("sandbox-sentinel-i-dd71f533.use1a.apelabs.net", 26379),
+          SentinelAddress("sandbox-sentinel-i-7c877c92.use1a.apelabs.net", 26379),
+          SentinelAddress("sandbox-sentinel-i-7f877c91.use1a.apelabs.net", 26379))

+    SentinelClusterBuilder(SentinelClusterConfig(), sentinels)

+or a load balancer of sentinel cluster

+    SentinelClusterBuilder(SentinelClusterConfig(), SentinelAddress("internal-sandbox-sentinel-test-1813530000.us-east-1.elb.amazonaws.com", 26379), Set("test-service", "test-service-2"))

+If the sentinel cluster is initialized by a load balancer, you must provide the master names managed in this cluster so that sentinel cluster client can auto discover all sentinel instances behind the load balancer.

+Once a sentinel cluster is created, you could create standalone redis client

+     new RedisClientBySentinel("test-service", sentinelCluster, (redisNode: RedisNode) => {})

+or a redis client pool

+     new RedisPoolStorage(new RedisClientPoolBySentinel(configuration.name, sentinelCluster))

+or a redis client cluster

+     new RedisShards(clusteredHosts) with NoOpKeyTagPolicy with PoolCreationBySentinel

 ## License

 This software is licensed under the Apache 2 license, quoted below.